 The News & Documentary Emmy® Awards are open to both telecast and online/digital programming.
-Entries must have been transmitted to the public by a television network, a cable company, satellite, the internet, or other digital delivery medium.
-Digital is defined as multimedia projects that combine various forms of traditional media with social media and interactivity, as well as linear programming delivered online (over the internet, via various mobile platforms etc.).
-Eligibility is limited to digital and telecast programming that was originally broadcast or made available online during the eligibility year.
+Entries must have been transmitted to the public by a television network, a cable company, satellite, the Internet, or other digital delivery medium.
+Digital is defined as multimedia projects that combine various forms of traditional media with social media and interactivity, as well as linear programming delivered online (over the Internet, via streaming services/VOD, various mobile platforms etc.).
+Eligibility is limited to digital and telecast programming that was originally made available during the eligibility year.